ARTICLE

 EARLY WORK

-"I always had an interest in the sea and an interest in marine organisms and things like that," she says.
+"I always had an interest in the sea and an interest in organisms and things like that," she says.
 "My father was also very interested, and he loved photography, so he took lots of photographs of wildlife and natural things.
 It's something I grew up with at home but not at school."

 That paleontology field expedition ended up having a big influence on Meave.
 "This was not a job," she says.
 "It was an invitation to be part of the annual three-month expedition along with many other scientists who were specialists in different aspects of the work.
 It changed my life, however, since I realized that this was what I loved doing."